Aaryan015/Stock-analysis/README.md

 ## The 3 main components of this repository: 👜

 ### 1. Stock Data Analysis 📈
 - Using Python, fetched historical stock data for any 5 stocks from the Nifty 50 index using the `yfinance` library.
-Uses a time range of the last 6 months.
+Used a time range of the last 6 months.
 - Performs the following analyses on the data:
   a.
 Calculates the daily percentage change for each stock.
   b.
 Plots the closing prices and daily percentage changes for the 5 stocks.